Tensor fasciae latae muscle

 The tensor fasciae latae (or tensor fasciæ latæ or, formerly, tensor vaginae femoris) is a muscle of the thigh.
-Together with the gluteus maximus, it acts on the iliotibial band and is continuous with the iliotibial tract, which attaches to the tibia.
+Together with the gluteus maximus, it acts on and is continuous with the iliotibial band, which attaches to the tibia.
 The muscle assists in keeping the balance of the pelvis while standing, walking, or running.

 Structure

-It arises from the anterior part of the outer lip of the iliac crest; from the outer surface of the anterior superior iliac spine, and part of the outer border of the notch below it, between the gluteus medius and sartorius; and from the deep surface of the fascia lata.
+The tensor fasciae latae arises from the anterior part of the outer lip of the iliac crest; from the outer surface of the anterior superior iliac spine, and part of the outer border of the notch below it, between the gluteus medius and sartorius; and from the deep surface of the fascia lata.

-It is inserted between the two layers of the iliotibial tract of the fascia lata about the junction of the middle and upper thirds of the thigh.
-The tensor fasciae latae tautens the iliotibial tract and braces the knee, especially when the opposite foot is lifted.
+The tensor fasciae latae is inserted between the two layers of the iliotibial tract of the fascia lata about the junction of the middle and upper thirds of the thigh.
+It tautens the iliotibial tract and braces the knee, especially when the opposite foot is lifted.
 The terminal insertion point lies on the lateral condyle of the tibia.